infinitered/ignite-cookbook/docs/recipes/Zustand.md

 [Zustand](https://github.com/pmndrs/zustand) is a "bearbones" state management solution (hence the cute bear mascot).
 Its a relatively simple and unopinionated option to manage application state, with a hooks-based API for easy use in a React app.

-This guide will show you how to migrate a Mobx-State-Tree project (Ignite's default) to Zustand, using a new Ignite project as an example:
+This guide will show you how to migrate a MobX-State-Tree project (Ignite's default) to Zustand, using a new Ignite project as an example:

 ```terminal
 npx ignite-cli new ZustandApp --yes